 Asset-Based Loan

-An asset-based mortgage uses your assets as income rather than collateral.
+An asset-based mortgage, also called an asset-depletion mortgage, uses your assets as income rather than collateral.
 The more valuable your assets, the more money you can borrow.
-This type of lending is ideal for high-net-worth individuals, retirees, and small business owners that don’t have a traditional source of income but have enough in assets to pay their mortgage bills.
+This type of lending is ideal for high-net-worth individuals, retirees, and small business owners who don’t have a traditional source of income but have enough in assets to pay their mortgage bills.

 Asset-based lending has more flexible requirements and a more streamlined application process because the lender doesn’t have to confirm your employment history or income.
-Instead, they have to verify your assets’ worth.
-The most significant benefit of this type of home loan is that you can avoid using income and instead leverage the assets you already have to demonstrate your ability to repay the loan.
+Instead, they verify the value of your assets.
 The types of assets you can use for this type of loan include:

 • Bank accounts